Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Ronda Rousey's Workout Routine, Diet Plan & Supplements

-Like many other celebrity athletes, success for Rousey didn’t come naturally.
+Like many other celebrity athletes, Rousey's success didn’t come naturally.

-Ronda’s had to work diligently to maintain her physique and fitness, which we’ve spent hours delving into to research.
+Ronda’s had to work diligently to maintain her physique and fitness, which we’ve spent hours delving into for research.
+We went over all of her interviews, where she talked about her fitness regimen.

 If you want to find out the exact steps behind Ronda Rousey’s rise to success, read on.